okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 A verb form that almost always begins with the word "to" and ends with a simple verb.

 Examples include "to walk", "to run", "to swim".

+### Gerunds

+Verbs ended in `-ing` and functioning as a noun.

+Examples include "Jumping is fun", "He liked skiing", and "He had a unique way of whistling".